-The online Trauma Services concentration, within the International Psychology Ph.D. program, teaches students the skills and understanding necessary to assist individuals and organizations in developing prevention and preparedness training, and facilitating culturally intelligent programs to address mental health issues related to traumatic experience in a variety of contexts.
+The online Trauma Services concentration within The Chicago School's International Psychology Ph.D. program teaches students the skills and understanding necessary to assist individuals and organizations in developing prevention and preparedness training, and facilitating culturally intelligent programs to address mental health issues related to traumatic experience in a variety of contexts.

 Students in our online Ph.D. in International Psychology, Trauma Services Concentration complete the required international field experiences and learn first-hand the unique challenges confronting international psychologists and are to apply theory into practice in a global context.

 The Chicago School offers an impressive range of international locations—rarely offered in graduate school settings—to enhance their course work with real-world applications.
 One of the many opportunities is through the Global HOPE Training Initiative—which trains local Rwandan and Zambian teachers and orphanage workers on how to care for children who have experienced trauma in those countries.
 The tremendous opportunity to study abroad gives students the multicultural sophistication and competence they will need for success.

 The onlinemodel accommodates faculty who are uniquely suited to teach an international curriculum.
 With more than 25 faculty members from across the globe, The Chicago School is committed to maintaining among its faculty diverse and distinguished practitioners in the field.
 The online program promotes a supportive and mentoring network of faculty and students.

 Students in our online Ph.D. in International Psychology program progress through the program in a "cohort" fashion (i.e., with the same group of fellow students in each of their classes for the duration of the program).
 Two nine-day international field experiences (one in year 2 and another in year 3) provide students with valuable real-world experiences.
 Students also participate in two weekday residencies that focus on research and dissertation preparation.

 Two required international field experiences (minimum of 9 days) - one field experience in year two and another in year three